 Animals

-Our garden is adjacent to acres of forest trees, whose resident birds and critters often visit our garden, but we’ve taken steps to encourage more visitors who are either migrating through or may call Oregarden home.
+Our garden is adjacent to acres of forest trees, whose resident birds and critters often visit our garden.
+We’ve taken steps to encourage more visitors who may be nesting, migrating through or even looking to take up residence.

 Below are photos we’ve taken of some our garden visitors: